ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Variables and Types.md

     // Java defined the operator + on strings to concatenate:
     String s3 = s1 + s2;

-String is the only class where operator overloading is supported in java rest There is no operator overloading in Java!
+There is no operator overloading in Java but there is the exception that proves the rule - string is the only class where operator overloading is supported.
 We can concat two strings using + operator.
 The operator `+` is only defined for strings, you will never see it with other objects, only primitives.

 You can also concat string to primitives: